-Brilife (IIBR-100) is a recombinant vesicular stomatitis virus (VSV), an animal virus that does not cause disease in humans, and where the spike protein was replaced with that of SARS-CoV-2 that “results in rapid and potent induction of neutralizing antibodies against SARS-CoV-2.
+Brilife (IIBR-100) contains a recombinant vesicular stomatitis virus (VSV), an animal virus that does not cause disease in humans.
+The spike protein was replaced with that of SARS-CoV-2 that “results in rapid and potent induction of neutralizing antibodies against the SARS-CoV-2 coronavirus.”

-On June 19, 2020, a non-peer-reviewed study concluded 'the generated rVSV-ΔG-spike, a recombinant replication-competent VSV-based vaccine candidate expressing the SARS-CoV-2 spike protein.
+On June 19, 2020, a non-peer-reviewed study concluded the vaccine 'generated rVSV-ΔG-spike, a recombinant replication-competent VSV-based vaccine candidate expressing the SARS-CoV-2 spike protein.
 The rVSV-ΔG-spike resembles the SARS-CoV-2 in spike expression properties, antigenicity, and ability to induce neutralizing antibody production.
 Moreover, single-dose vaccination of hamsters with rVSV-ΔG-spike elicits a safe, effective, and sufficient neutralizing antibody response against the SARS-CoV-2 challenge.

 Sheba Medical Center and Hadassah Medical Center stated they were chosen for a COVID-19 vaccine's initial trials.
 Both of these Israeli hospitals were selected because they have large facilities for clinical research.

 On November 27, 2020, Jerusalem Post reported, “We are pleased to announce that the first phase of the clinical research trial of the coronavirus vaccine was a success,” said the director of the clinical research unit at Hadassah, Prof. Yossi Karko.